 What if I still Want to Watch Paid TV Channels?

-In the last couple of years, there have been lots of additional streaming services added – like DirecTV Now, YouTube TV, Hulu with Live TV, Playstation Vue, and FuboTV, There are so many options at different price points.
+In the last couple of years, there have been lots of additional streaming services added – like AT&T TV Now (formerly DirecTV Now), YouTube TV, Hulu with Live TV, and FuboTV, There are so many options at different price points.

 I would decide which TV stations are an absolute “must” with your family (like ESPN, FS1, HGTV, etc.) and then check out each streaming service (and you can usually do a short trial before you play for a full month) to see which one has the best price point for the channels that are “must haves”.

 We are actually going to go with Spectrum TV Choice, which is 10 channels for $24.99 per month.
 From what I understand, it's not available in all markets yet, and you have to have Spectrum Internet with no current TV service in order to qualify for it.
 We used DirecTV Now for several months during football/basketball season and the Olympics, and it worked great for us.